 To print a large layout in sections (tiles), choose an option from the Page Tiling drop-down menu.
-QuarkXPress prints tickmarks and location information on each tile to aid you in reassembling them.
+The application prints tickmarks and location information on each tile to aid you in reassembling them.

-- To control the way in which a page is tiled by positioning the ruler origin, choose Manual. - To have QuarkXPress determine the number of tiles needed to print each document page based on the layout size, the media size, whether or not Absolute Overlap is checked, and the value in the Overlap field, choose Automatic.
-The value entered in the Overlap field is the amount QuarkXPress will use to extend the page as needed to create the tile.
-When Absolute Overlap is checked, QuarkXPress will use only the value in the Overlap field when extending the page to create the tile.
-If Absolute Overlap is unchecked, QuarkXPress will use at least the amount in the Overlap field when creating the tile, but may use a larger amount if necessary.
+- To control the way in which a page is tiled by positioning the ruler origin, choose Manual. - To have the application determine the number of tiles needed to print each document page based on the layout size, the media size, whether or not Absolute Overlap is checked, and the value in the Overlap field, choose Automatic.
+The value entered in the Overlap field is the amount the application will use to extend the page as needed to create the tile.
+When Absolute Overlap is checked, the application will use only the value in the Overlap field when extending the page to create the tile.
+If Absolute Overlap is unchecked, the application will use at least the amount in the Overlap field when creating the tile, but may use a larger amount if necessary.
 Do not check Absolute Overlap if you want your layout centered on the final assembled tiles.